josephsmithberger/XogotDocs/Documentation.docc/Testflight.md

-# Xogot on iPad: TestFlight
+# Testing Xogot: on iPad: TestFlight

+Xogot is an iPadOS UI for the Godot game engine.

+If you want an invitation to participate in the early testing of Godot for iPad, you can sign up at [beta.xogot.com](https://beta.xogot.com).

-Thank you for your interest in testing Godot for iPad.
+Thank you for your interest in testing Xogot:  Godot for iPad.
 This small guide will explain how to get the most of out this TestFlight release.

 Xogot layers an iOS-native user experience on top of the existing Godot Editor engine, so your projects should be fully compatible with the desktop edition of